DavidLiu0619/ucla-clubs-app/README.md

 ## Data Source

-The application uses cleaned and processed data from the UCLA Student Organizations database, providing information about registered student clubs and organizations at UCLA.
+The application uses cleaned and processed data from the UCLA Student Organizations database: https://community.ucla.edu/studentorgs

-## Contributing

-Feel free to submit issues and enhancement requests!
+Note: The data is webscrapped on April 27, 2025, so the data might different while you seeing now.

 ## License